tp7/tp7.github.io/source/contents/index.md

 I'm Victor Efimov, more commonly known as tp7, and I'm a code typist in Russian Far East.

 I often write C++, C#, Python and JavaScript but doing mostly ASP.NET MVC at work.
-I have a few years of experience developing very bad web applications and useless multimedia-related open source projects.
+I have a few years of experience developing web applications and multimedia-related open source projects.

-Also, I don't lie.

 ### Projects